Notes on the Geography of China: Beijing: Temple of Heaven

 There's no such thing as the Temple of Heaven.
 The building that Westerners for a century or more have called the Temple of Heaven is actually the Hall of Prayer for a Prosperous Year.
-To compound the irony, that hall, though spectacular, was far less important than the nearby Altar of Heaven, which Westerners tend to ignore.
+To compound the irony, the hall, though spectacular, was far less important to the imperial Chinese than the nearby Altar of Heaven, which Westerners tend to ignore.

 To get in the mood for what happened here, listen to the Jesuit Gabriel de Magalhaes--yes, a distant relative of Ferdinand Magellan.
 Magalhaes resided in Beijing during the reign of the second Qing emperor, the Kangxi Emperor (1662-1722), and he left this description of the imperial procession on its way to the solstice ceremony: